 - For FTA, the PSA predicts differently for black and white defendants in that it assigns black defendants lower risk scores than white defendants who fail to appear at the same rate.

-- 79 percent of judges surveyed report that the PSA’s recommendation “always” or “often” informs their decision making.
+- Seventy-nine percent of judges surveyed report that the PSA’s recommendation “always” or “often” informs their decision making.

-- 61 percent of judges, prosecutors, public defenders, and pretrial officers surveyed report they “often” agree with the PSA’s recommendation.
+- Sixty-one percent of judges, prosecutors, public defenders, and pretrial officers surveyed report that they “often” agree with the PSA’s recommendation.

-- The authors’ findings indicate that judges perceive a tension when reconciling the actuarial aspect of the PSA and their experience-based inclination to learn about defendants’ lives as a way of assessing risk through determinations of culpability and blameworthiness.
+- Judges perceive a tension when reconciling the actuarial aspect of the PSA and their experience-based inclination to learn about defendants’ lives as a way of assessing risk through determinations of culpability and blameworthiness.

 - Authors recommend the creation of researcher-judge feedback loops along with increased transparency of model development.

-- Stevenson’s paper shows that a 2011 law making risk assessment a mandatory part of the bail decision in Kentucky led to a significant change in bail setting practice, but only a small increase in pretrial release.
+- A 2011 law making risk assessment a mandatory part of the bail decision in Kentucky led to a significant change in bail setting practice, but only a small increase in pretrial release.

 - Risk assessment had no effect on racial disparities in pretrial detention once differing regional trends were accounted for.